 Simplex charges varying fees for different transactions, but buying with a debit or credit card can charge up to 5% per transaction, which is very high.
 Once the transaction is completed, the purchased crypto will be deposited into the Arculus wallet.
 While buying crypto through the Arculus app is convenient, the fees may be higher than just purchasing through a popular crypto exchange and sending the cryptocurrency to the Arculus wallet instead.

 NFT and DeFi Support

 Arculus offers support for NFTs and selected DeFi applications through integration with WalletConnect.
-WalletConnect is a third-party app that acts as a bridge between a user’s digital wallet and a DeFi app.
+WalletConnect is a third-party app that acts as a blockchain bridge between a user’s digital wallet and a DeFi app.
 In the case of Arculus, users can utilize WalletConnect to connect to NFT platforms, such as OpenSea and Rarify.

 What is DeFi?
 Read here for an explanation of what DeFi means in crypto.

 To use this feature, users can browse to DApps (such as OpenSea), and connect to the platform with WalletConnect.
 Using a QR code, users can authenticate the Arculus wallet, and choose to purchase an NFT with crypto.
 The Arculus app will have a signed request, and users will need to use their pin code and scan their Arculus card to process the transaction.

 NFTs can be stored and managed through the Arculus Wallet app, and even directly stored on the Arculus card.
 Currently, only ERC-721 and ERC1-155 NFTs are supported in the Arculus Wallet app for viewing and managing.
 While other NFTs can be stored on the Arculus wallet, they will not be viewable in the app.